Andrew-Velox/SDT/README.md

 # SDT
-This repository is for Phitron's OOP and SDT projects and code. 📀
+This repository is for Phitron's OOP &amp; SDT projects and code. 📀